mhnvelu/aws-serverless-project/README.md

 - The unreserved capacity pool is used by all on-demand Lambda functions.
 When a function is invoked, it draws from this pool.
 If unreserved capacity reaches zero, new invocations for any Lambda function in an account will fail.
 - Provisioned Concurrency is a Lambda feature that prepares concurrent execution environments in advance of invocations.
+- You can configure provisioned concurrency on a version of a function, or on an alias.
 - Provisioned Concurrency solves 2 issues:
     - if expected traffic arrives more quickly than the default burst capacity, Provisioned Concurrency can ensure that your function is available to meet the demand
     - if you have latency-sensitive workloads that require predictable double-digit millisecond latency, Provisioned Concurrency solves the typical cold start issues associated with default scaling.